seafloor-geodesy/gnatss/docs/gnssa_preprocessing.md

 and the epochs when the transducer receives an acoustic reply since the two-way travel times are of arbitrary length dependent on the state of the ocean at any particular moment.
-GNATSS is tuned to process data collected by the Sonardyne GNSS-Acoutic payload mounted on an LRI model SV-3 wave glider, as currently employed in the Near Trench Community Geodetic Experiment.
+GNATSS is tuned to process data collected by the Sonardyne GNSS-Acoustic payload mounted on an LRI model SV-3 wave glider, as currently employed in the Near Trench Community Geodetic Experiment.
 This instrument collects the following data:

-- Psuedorange data at a 10 Hz sampling rate, which the user may choose to process at 1 or 10 HZ for GNSS antenna positions
+- Pseudorange data at a 10 Hz sampling rate, which the user may choose to process at 1 or 10 HZ for GNSS antenna positions
 - Wave glider velocities and roll, pitch, heading values at a 20 Hz sampling rate